joelsonnino/Multi_agent_system_Italian_PA_799961/README.md

 This will start a local server at `http://localhost:8501`, where you can interact with the system via a user-friendly interface.

-## Section 3: Experimental Design
+### Section 5: Experimental Design
-We conducted two core experiments to validate the functionality and performance of our system.

-### Experiment 1: Analysis Accuracy and Efficiency
-- **Purpose:** Quantify the correctness of the Analysis Agent’s code-generated answers.
+- **Purpose:** Quantify the correctness of the Analysis and Visualization Agent’s code-generated answers.
 - **Dataset:** Four NoiPa CSV files covering access_entries, salaries, commuters data and income brackets ranges.
 - **Baseline:** Manual pandas scripts coded by an experienced data analyst agent.
 - **Procedure:** We have assembled an Excel workbook that includes 2 sheets: